-7.1.4 Disturbance will be unavoidable, although if basic measures are followed such as siting temporary compounds and machinery away from areas inhabited by hares, as indicated in the mitigation section, disturbance can be alleviated.
+7.1.5 Disturbance would be unavoidable, although if basic measures are followed such as siting temporary compounds and machinery away from areas inhabited by hares, as indicated in the mitigation section, disturbance can be alleviated.
 Ecological and landscape planting will further reduce disturbance during the operational phase.
-The residual impacts are assessed as being is low negative and the significance is minor.
+The residual impacts are assessed as being low negative and the significance is Minor.